umine-io/ProMiner/README.md

 * 220/110v Power cable to power supply unit.
 * Mouse and Keyboard (only when setup)

+### For NVIDIA RTX graphic cards users
+RTX cards need Gen3 PCI-E port to work.
+So you should setup PCI-E port modes in BIOS, press DEL key at startup to start BIOS configuration.
+Then jump to Chipset -> System Agent Configuration -> PEG Port Configuration, set all Max Link Speed items to Gen3.
+Then save changes and reboot.

 The rig should boot up automatically into BIOS loader, and boot up screen should have U mine logo displayed.
 And it should go to linux system automatically.